 For a dismissal to be classed as ‘fair’ it normally needs to be for one of these reasons:

-If you are considering dismissing an employee, consult Hine Legal before taking any action, to ascertain whether you have a legitimate reason to dismiss them and to obtain advice on the fair dismissal procedure to follow.
+If you are considering dismissing an employee or making an employee redundant, consult Hine Legal before taking any action.
+This allows you to ascertain whether you have a legitimate reason to dismiss them, and to understand the correct process to follow.

 Legitimate Dismissal Procedures

-Under employment law there are very specific dismissal procedures you need to follow to dismiss an employee, and, should a case end up at an employment tribunal, when considering the arguments, the court will examine whether or not these have been followed.
+In employment law terms, following the correct process is very important.
+There are very specific dismissal procedures you need to follow to dismiss an employee.
+Should a case end up at an employment tribunal, when considering the arguments, the court will examine whether or not these have been followed when reaching an employment tribunal judgment.

 Where there is concern over a particular employee, consult Hine Legal’s experts before taking any action.
 It’s often best to attempt to resolve matters informally before entering into any formal procedures, and we can advise on ways to handle this.

-However, if informal channels have failed and you need to resort to a more formal process, we will provide user-friendly guidance on the procedures you need to follow.
+However, if informal channels have failed and you need to resort to a more formal process, we will provide user-friendly guidance on the steps you need to take.

-In the life-cycle of any business it is possible that at some point there will be a need to make an individual, or possibly several people, redundant.
-There are highly specific procedures which, as an employer, you must follow in order to minimise the risk of allegations of unfair dismissal or discrimination.
+In the life-cycle of any business, it is possible that at some point there will be a need to make an individual, or possibly several people, redundant.
+There are highly specific employee redundancy rights and redundancy legislation which, as an employer, you must follow in order to minimise the risk of allegations of unfair dismissal or discrimination.

 Under English employment law, following a fair procedure includes engaging in a redundancy consultation period, and providing the employee with their correct notice.